vsrinivas/fuchsia/packages/README.md

 organized.
 It checks that:
 - all files in the directory are JSON files;
 - all files in the directory are valid according to [the schema][schema];
-- all subdirectories have a file named `all` which contains all files in that subdirectory;
+- all subdirectories (except a few canonical ones for which it does not make sense) have a file named `all` which contains all files in that subdirectory;
-- all packages files listed as import are valid files.
+- all packages files listed as import are valid files;
+- the root directory contains a set of canonical files.

 The tool relies on a JSON validator commonly built as part of the Fuchsia build.
 The validator can be found at: